-Anti-Money Laundering and Terrorism Financing Act (ustawa o przeciwdziałaniu pra-niu pieniędzy i finansowaniu terroryzmu) Consumer Credit Act (ustawa o kredycie konsumenckim) Commercial Companies Code (kodeks spółek handlowych) Foreign Currency Law (prawo dewizowe) RES Projects Regulati on Electricity regulation applicable to RES projects EU law sets out the target for 2020 for Poland at the level of 15% of RES energy in total power generation Existing RES Projects in Poland benefit from a system of green energy certificates which are tradable on the RES Act introduces new auction support system for RES installations which shall start to generate energy on or after 1 January 2016.
+- Anti-Money Laundering and Terrorism Financing Act (ustawa o przeciwdziałaniu pra-niu pieniędzy i finansowaniu terroryzmu) - Consumer Credit Act (ustawa o kredycie konsumenckim) - Commercial Companies Code (kodeks spółek handlowych) - Foreign Currency Law (prawo dewizowe)

+Electricity regulation applicable to RES projects

+- EU law sets out the target for 2020 for Poland at the level of 15% of RES energy in total power generation - Existing RES Projects in Poland benefit from a system of green energy certificates which are tradable on the market and obligation to purchase energy by ex officio sellers (obliged sellers under new RES Act) - RES Act introduces new auction support system for RES installations which shall start to generate energy on or after 1 January 2016.
 RES installations with an installed capacity of up to 500 kW would be required to sell all of its offered output at the established price.
 Other producers would be entitled to receive the difference between the price they could have obtained by selling power on the Polish Power Exchange and the price at which the producer won the auction.
-Nevertheless, the producer will eventually be liable to pay back the difference on terms and conditions stipulated in the RES Act if the auction price proves to be lower than the average daily price on the power exchange Planning, construction and commissioning of new RES Projects is subject to zoning, building and environmental laws • Priority in the grid connection procedure was introduced for RES installations with adoption of the RES Act in 2015 Market Integration of RES Projects Market integration of RES Projects should be accelerated by the auction system, especially as regards installations with an installed capacity above 500 kW which shall receive only a difference between the price they could have obtained by selling power on the Polish Power Exchange and the price at which they won the auction (or give back the difference when the auction price proves to be lower than the power exchange price) Transition to tender based allocation of new RES Projects • New support system based on auctions shall enter into force at the begin-ning of 2016.
+Nevertheless, the producer will eventually be liable to pay back the difference on terms and conditions stipulated in the RES Act if the auction price proves to be lower than the average daily price on the power exchange - Planning, construction and commissioning of new RES Projects is subject to zoning, building and environmental laws - Priority in the grid connection procedure was introduced for RES installations with adoption of the RES Act in 2015 receive only a difference between the price they could have obtained by selling power on the Polish Power Exchange and the price at which they won the auction (or give back the difference when the auction price proves to be lower than the power exchange price) Transition to tender based allocation of new RES Projects New support system based on auctions shall enter into force at the begin-ning of 2016.
 Existing RES installations may resign from the old support system based on green certificates and join the auction system instead Further regulatory sources Renewable Energy Sources Act of 2015 (ustawa o odnawialnych źródłach energii) Energy Law Act of 1997 (ustawa Prawo energetyczne)